If you’re using LinkedIn to search for your next big career opportunity, creating a good LinkedIn headlines are one of the best ways to get noticed.

-Your headline will be one of the first things that potential employers or recruiters notice when they look at your page.
+Your LinkedIn profile headline will be one of the first things that potential employers or recruiters notice when they look at your page.
 But there’s lots of competition out there.
 There are tons of LinkedIn users profiles with similar goals to you – they want to network with other professionals and to stand out from the crowd.

 That means that if you want to get more views, and more success on LinkedIn, you need to come up with a headline that gives you the edge.